JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ### Library shared for all source sets

 If you want to use a library from all source sets, you can add it only to the common source set.
-The Kotlin Multiplatform plugin automatically adds the corresponding parts to any other source sets.
+The Kotlin Multiplatform Gradle plugin automatically adds the corresponding parts to any other source sets.

 > You cannot set dependencies on platform-specific libraries in the common source set.
 >